-3.3 You will treat your fellow IJB members and employees of related organisations supporting the operation of the IJB with courtesy and respect.
-It is expected that fellow IJB members and employees of related organisations supporting the operation of the IJB will show you the same consideration in return.
-It is good practice for employers to provide examples of what is unacceptable behaviour in their organisation and the Health Board or local authority of the IJB should be able to provide this information to any IJB member on request.
+3.3 You will treat your fellow board members and any staff employed by or supporting the IJB with courtesy and respect.
+It is expected that they will show you the same consideration in return.
+It is good practice for employers to provide examples of what is unacceptable behaviour in their organisation.
 Public bodies should promote a safe, healthy and fair working environment for all.
-As a member of Name of the IJB you should be familiar with any policies of the Health Board and local authority of the IJB as a minimum in relation to bullying and harassment in the workplace, and also lead by exemplar behaviour.
+As a board member you should be familiar with the IJB's policies in relation to bullying and harassment in the workplace and also lead by exemplar behaviour.